osrf/gazebo_tutorials/custom_messages/tutorial-8.0.md

 Writing your own message is great if it's too difficult to cram the subscriber/publisher message into one of Gazebo's already available message types.
 Furthermore, you can combine many different message types if you want to make complicated messages.
-Gazebo contains a library of messages already.
+Gazebo-classic contains a library of messages already.
 The installed messages can be found in /usr/include/gazebo-<YOUR_GAZEBO_VERSION>/gazebo/msgs/proto for debian installs.
 This tutorial makes use of the [vector2d.proto